Subject delivery

 Subject cancellations

 Occasionally it may be necessary to cancel a subject.
 The Law School makes every effort to ensure that these occasions are rare.
-If a subject is cancelled for any reason, the Law School will attempt to ensure that affected candidates are able to enrol in an alternate subject, or will arrange for a Leave of Absence if this is not possible.
+If a subject is cancelled for any reason, the Law School will aim to enrol impacted candidates in an alternate subject.
+If this is not possible, students should arrange for a Leave of Absence.